Naruto: Ultimate Ninja Storm: Releases

-A limited edition version of Ultimate Ninja Storm was available to those who pre-order the game at select retailers.
-It includes a steel book case with an alternate art plastic slip cover, two exclusive cards for the Naruto collectible card game, a CD of the game's soundtrack, and an individually numbered "Laser Cel" depicting Naruto Uzumaki and Sasuke Uchiha.
+A limited edition version of Ultimate Ninja Storm was available to those who pre-ordered the game at select retailers.
+It included a steel book case with an alternate art plastic slip cover, two exclusive cards for the Naruto collectible card game, a CD of the game's soundtrack, and an individually numbered "Laser Cel" depicting Naruto Uzumaki and Sasuke Uchiha.
 The game was first released in North America on November 4, 2008, in Europe, on November 7, 2008, and in Australia on November 20, 2008.
 The Japanese version of the game was released on January 15, 2009 under the name of Naruto: Narutimate Storm (ＮＡＲＵＴＯ－ナルト－ナルティメットストーム, Naruto: Narutimetto Sutōmu).

-A remastered version of the game was released in Naruto: Ultimate Ninja Storm Trilogy alongside Ninja Storm 2 and 3 Full Burst for the PlayStation 4, Xbox One, and Microsoft Windows on August 25, 2017, and was released for Nintendo Switch on April 26, 2018.
+A remastered version of the game was released in Naruto: Ultimate Ninja Storm Trilogy alongside Ninja Storm 2 and Ninja Storm 3 Full Burst for the PlayStation 4, Windows, and Xbox One on August 25, 2017, and was released for Nintendo Switch on April 26, 2018.
+A mobile version was released on September 24, 2024.